Leave the Heavy Lifting and Red-Tape to Us

 Whatever the cause of your car crash, make sure you hold the other driver accountable for his or her actions.
 Contact out law firm today.
 We have years of experience dealing with motor vehicle accidents caused by dangerous road conditions.

-Car manufacturers sometimes cut corners and don't spend enough time carefully testing their vehicles before selling them to the public, or they make the decision that the risk of a defect in a vehicle design is somehow worth the money they might pay out for injuries and lost lives i.e. the Chrysler ignition switches or the Takata airbags found in millions of vehicles.
-Other times, parts manufacturers (tires, brakes, etc.) do not design or manufacture parts properly, or it could the auto-mechanic who makes a mistake causing a vehicle to be unsafe to drive.
+Car manufacturers sometimes cut corners and don't spend enough time carefully testing their vehicles before selling them to the public, or they make the decision that the risk of a defect in a vehicle design is somehow worth the money they might pay out for injuries and even lives.
+The Chrysler ignition switches or the Takata airbags found in millions of vehicles are prime examples of this careless disregard.
+Other times, parts manufacturers (tires, brakes, etc.) do not design or manufacture parts properly, or it could be the auto mechanic doing a simple repair who makes a mistake causing a vehicle to be unsafe to drive.

 Car accidents often occur due to such defects – and drivers and passengers alike can be seriously hurt.
 But holding negligent corporations accountable for their actions can be a challenge.
 That's because many companies hire entire teams of attorneys to defend their best interests and also try to hide the evidence well before the car or part is released into the market.